How to Rent My House to Corporate Housing

-As corporate life becomes increasingly mobile in the modern working environment, more and more companies are planning their first business trip and searching for adequate short-term corporate housing options for their on-the-move staff.
+As corporate life becomes increasingly mobile, more and more companies are planning their first business trip and searching for adequate short-term corporate housing options for their on-the-move staff.
 This has presented an opportunity for property owners to make a substantial premium over traditional rent payments.
+If you want to know how to rent your house to corporate housing, we’ve got answers.

 Anyone who owns a house or apartment can capitalize on this emerging housing market.
 Whether you own a single property, an entire apartment building, or several homes, corporate housing is paying huge dividends for landlords across the country.